Attributed to the late William McElcheran.

 In the mid-1950's, the sculptor William McElcheran joined a Toronto Architectural firm as a Liturgical Designer.
 As an artist of remarkable inventiveness, his influence bears heavily on the work of this period in both the building and furniture design.
 McElcheran's influence continued into the early sixties when he left the firm to devote himself full-time to sculpture.

 In addition to the many churches, McElcheran's influence was quite evident in the McMaster Divinity College and Chapel (1958).
-His work there is generally highly regarded and may have been instrumental in bringing the firm work at Mount Allison University in the sixties.
+His work there is generally highly regarded and may have been instrumental in bringing the firm work at

 The head was not completed until 2009 and the piece was never called for by the original customer.